jasimjuwel/ip-address-management-backend/README.md

 - Pass : 123456

 ## Note:
-- Please let me know, if I can help you.
+- Please Let me know if you have any queries.
 - I apologize if i am missing any test requirement.